BrowserUp offers a fresh approach to load testing.

 Any other thing, yes, probably!

 Probably not!
-BrowserUp has a standard container with Java, Javascript, Ruby, Python, Bash, Postman and Curl and some other things ready to go.
-It has Chromium installed and ready for each of these languages.
-This image is the browserup/standard image and you get it, plus your assets by default.
-It should just work, and you won’t need to consider about containers.
+BrowserUp has a standard container with Java, Javascript, DotNet, Ruby, Python, Bash, Postman and Curl and some other things ready to go.
+It has Chromium, Playwright and Chromedriver installed and ready for each of these languages.
+This image is the browserup/standard image and you get it, plus your assets (code under the test dir) by default.
+It should just work and you probably won’t need to think about containers.

-If your needs are off the beaten path, the browserup/custom-base container option gives you an escape valve where you can install more or less anything you want to drive load.
+If your needs are off the beaten path, the browserup/custom-base container option gives you an escape valve where you can install more or less anything into a container to drive load.
+Just build on our base image.